Five Reasons for Schools to do 'Puffs'

 Kids And Adults Get To Be Creative Wizards

-Puffs will put any techie's creativity to the test and will pose a challenge, but a fun challenge nonetheless.
-Kaisey Lucero, a junior at Cumberland Regional High School who worked lights, said she got to be really creative and said, “In my opinion they [the tasks] were a medium, it wasn't hard but it wasn't easy.”
+Puffs will test any techie's creativity and pose a challenge, but a fun challenge nonetheless.
+Kaisey Lucero, a junior at Cumberland Regional High School who worked lights, said she had to be really creative.
+She said, “In my opinion, they [the tasks] were a medium; it wasn't hard, but it wasn't easy.”

 You Don't Have To Be A Harry Potter Fan to Enjoy